Remote angling for the world's largest salmonid: Hucho taimen

 Yellow Dog works directly with and recommends Kanna Travel.
 They can assist with airline tickets, hotels, transfers and all travel logistics for every destination that we offer.
 Contact them at 855-739-3139 or [email protected] for more details on airfare ticketing, travel services, and trip insurance.

-This is an interesting fishery, and Taimen are an interesting fish to pursue.
-If you love swinging and skating big flies, then you’ll love this experience and the overall fishery.
+Taimen are an interesting fish to pursue with in a pristine and protected fishery..
+If you love swinging and skating flies or fishing large articulated streamers, then you’ll love this experience and the overall fishery.
 If you enjoy hunting large, predatory fish and value quality of catch over quantity, then this is your place.
-This is rarely a numbers game, but when a three, four or even five-foot river fish eats your fly and the line comes tight, you’ll quickly understand the draw of fishing in Mongolia.
-If you enjoy fishing and swinging flies for steelhead or musky, then you will love the Taimen fishing in Mongolia.
+Taimen fihsing is not a numbers game, but when a three, four or even five-foot river fish eats your fly, you will quickly understand the draw of fishing in Mongolia.
+Anglers the that enjoy the solitude of swinging flies for steelhead or pursuing musky with streamers transition well to targeting taimen.

 Known to Mongolians as the “river wolf”, Taimen (Hucho Hucho Taimen) are exceptionally fierce and ferocious predators.
 As the world’s largest surviving salmonid, they are famous for feeding on large lenok and grayling, ducks, mice, and even large prairie dogs.
 Among the preferred techniques for catching Taimen is skating large, waking dry flies.
 The takes can be violent and unexpected, and one of the hardest things about this style of fishing is leaving the fly in place while a huge fish wakes, strikes and bats the fly before fully committing and eating.
 Despite the scene that can play out when a large Taimen attack a skated dry, it is crucial to let the fish take down the fly before strip-striking and setting the hook.